18202409203/vue-zbox/README.md

 };
 ```

-And some events you mabey need.
+And some events you maybe need.

 ```js
 import "zbox/dist/zbox.css"